You are here

 I’ve given a vaccine dose in error - what should I do?

-Incorrect administration should always be reported here, even if you don’t think a reaction has occurred.
+Incorrect administration must always be reported here, even if you don’t think a reaction has occurred.
 This includes giving a product to a species, or using a route or dose different from the datasheet and using out of date products.
 The information is used to keep our advice up to date.

 For guidance on types of adverse signs for a specific vaccine, please refer to the datasheet or Summary of Product Characteristics.

-Accidental injection of Nobivac KC or Nobivac Bb:
+Accidental injection of Nobivac KC:

 These vaccines contain live bacteria and are likely to cause an infection if given subcutaneously rather than the licensed intranasal route.
 Prompt treatment with a minimum 5-day course of an appropriate antibiotic is likely to prevent any serious consequences, but progress should be monitored.
 Please note that B.bronchiseptica is naturally resistant to cephalosporins.